LucasAlfare/SimpleSwapPuzzleSolver/README.md

 # Scrambling

-As a final approach in this context we can genearate good scrambles sequences based on those solutioning.
+As a final approach in this context we can genearate good scrambles sequences based on that solutioning.

 For example, if you have a scrambled state and get its solution you can note that the reverse of this solution is a sequeence that brings a solved puzzle to the state that was solved.